Effective String Theory Inspired Potential and Meson Masses in Higher Dimension: Formalism:

 Under such approximation, terms involved in $<H>$ now become:

-Here, the specific $L_i$ terms, in large $D$ limit are D-independent and are given in equations (A.32-A.47) of Appendix:A. \\ It is thus found that, in the large $D$ limit, $<H>$ and hence masses increase as $D^2$, controlled mainly by the kinematic term $<H_1>$.
+Here, the specific $L_i$ terms, in large $D$ limit are D-independent and are given in equations (A.42-A.57) of Appendix-A. \\ It is thus found that, in the large $D$ limit, $<H>$ and hence masses increase as $D^2$, controlled mainly by the kinematic term $<H_1>$.